AhmadM-DL/oodo-chartly/README.md

 ## 📝 Contributing

-1. Fork the repository.
+1. Fork the repository dev branch.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your fork.
 5. Create a pull request.

 ## TODO